xcsf-dev/xcsf/python/README.md

 }
 ```

-### Averagepooling Layers
+### Average-pooling Layers

-Averagepooling layers require image inputs.
+Average-pooling layers require image inputs.
 If used as the first layer, the
 width, height, and number of channels must be specified.
 Outputs an average for
 each input channel.